 Modality: On campus

-Tuition: $7,973 per semester, in-state resident, not including fees
+Tuition: $7,973 per semester, in-state resident, $31,892 estimated total program cost

 Program Overview: